puzl-cloud/docker-images/images/onnx/README.md

-Pytorch framework with various python runtime.
+Onnx framework with various python runtime.
 Used by puzl.ee Kubernetes cloud provider.